pogrammar/Discord-multipurpose-bot/README.md

-## You can contribute to this by creating a pull request
+## You can contribute to this by joining the [Discord Server](https://discord.gg/abxduGCZzq) for this Github repo and making a pull request